 Isherwood has completed over 30 commissions in the private and public sector including a recent commission for New Jersey Public Art, Capital One Investments, USA, the US State Department Art in Embassies Program for the New Embassy in Oslo Norway, The Peninsula Hotel, Beijing China, Public Art San Antonio, Fidelity Investment UK, BCA, St Paul MN and The Woodner Memorial Sculpture at the Evening Star building Washington DC.
 Isherwood’s work has been reviewed in The New York Times, Art in America, ArtNews, The Washington Post, The New York Sun, Sculpture Magazine, Partisan Reviews, The Philadelphia Enquirer, London Times and in The Guardian, UK.
 He has made personal appearances on shows featuring his work, including WAMC Public Radio and The Culture Show, BBC Television, UK.
 He has lectured at numerous colleges and universities in the U.S, Europe and China.

-Isherwood is the founder of The Digital Stone Project and is on the board of directors of Franconia Sculpture Park, Minnesota.
+Isherwood is the President of The Digital Stone Project.
 Leeds College of Art; BA, Canterbury College of Art; MFA, Syracuse University.
-He has taught at Bennington since 2000.
+He taught at Bennington from Fall 2000 - Fall 2021.